JesseDevs/Pe-Projects/projects/PRO-site/write-up.md

    * Thought process of the projects
    * Purpose of the project
 * Buttons!
-* E4P?
-* Maybe some cool flex box / grid animation here to showcase the difference -
+* Some cool flex box / grid animation here to showcase the difference -
    * Maybe some component to change the theme between the two!!
 That would be cool.

 ## About
 * Heading
 * Intro
-* Images of me?
+* Images of me
-   * link to goals section
 * Resume type content
    * About my past
    * My education
    * Work history
    * Some non professional information - like interest
    * Skills?
-* Grid of images.
-Self made?
-* Maybe a grid of images that are inspirations?
+* Grid of images that are inspirations and self made.
 * Goals.
 What I’m doing today.
 Tomorrow.
+* Blog
+* Contact
+* Show socials with a thumbnail